Esri/i3s-spec/i3s_converter/i3s_converter_ReadMe.md

 ------------------

 ## Introduction <a name="Introduction"></a>
-i3s_converter is used a command line tooling for
+i3s_converter a command line tool for
 - Validating a 1.6 Scene Layer Package (slpk)
 - Convert a 1.4-1.6 slpk to 1.7
 - Extract a 1.7 slpk or a 2.0 slpk with layer type of Point Cloud.